 Digital Object Identifier (DOI)

 Ochoa, Vanessa; George, Andrew A.; Nishi, Rae; and Whiteaker, Paul, "The Prototoxin Lypd6B Modulates Heteromeric Î±3Î²4-Containing Nicotinic Acetylcholine Receptors But Not Î±7 Homomers" (2016).
-Neurobiology.
+Translational Neuroscience.
 395.